hummerd/glmt/readme.md

 * Creating MR form command line
 * MR title and description with support of templates
 * Team mentioning
-* View list of MR's waiting for your approval
+* View list of MR's waiting for your approval (coming soon)

 ## Usage

+Want to crate Merge Request from command line?
+Just run `glmt create` from your project's directory.
+GLMT will create MR from current git brunch to specified branch.

 Common
 ```